Dancing During Pregnancy

 A few things to do before you and baby get started

-• Look at your diary and work out when you can regularly attend dance classes once or twice a week for 30min stints to stay healthy and maybe look at combining this with other forms of gentle exercise such as yoga or swimming.
+2. Look at your diary and work out when you can regularly attend dance classes once or twice a week for 30 min stents to stay healthy and maybe look at combining this with other forms of gentle exercise such as yoga or swimming.

-• Make sure you regularly practise pelvic floor exercises to make sure that you don’t begin to leak while you’re dancing.
+5. Make sure you regularly practice pelvic floor exercises to make sure that you don’t begin to leak while you’re dancing.

-• Take a bottle of water with you to your class and drink plenty before, during and after your dance classes so that you don’t become dehydrated.
+7. Take a bottle of water with you to your class and drink plenty before, during, and after your dance classes.